antocorr/vuetify-phone-input/README.md

 ```

 If the consumer enters the following: `+32612345678` when the current selected country does not match, the country will be adjusted accordingly.

+Remember that this Phone Input is derived from the `VTextField` from Vuetify, meaning that you can still use the `error-messages`, or `placeholder` attributes for example.